What is the Historic Environment Record?

 Archwilio is the online access system to the Historic Environment Records of Wales.
 It has been developed through a partnership of the four Welsh Archaeological Trusts to provide wider public access to this valuable resource.
 If you are interested in researching your local area, or finding out more about a particular historical period, this is a good place to start.

 IMPORTANT NOTE!
 Information obtained from Archwilio is intended for use for information and research purposes only and must not be used for development control purposes or as part of a commercial project.
 Enquiries relating to planning-related requirements should be addressed directly to the Historic Environment Record Officer by completing our HER enquiry form and emailing it to CPAT HER enquiries or by telephone or letter.

 Subscribe to our monthly update – It will only take a minute!

 Our monthly update provides subscribers with details of all new sites, archaeological events and new reports added to the Clwyd-Powys HER.

-Alongside the computerised HER we hold substantial quantities of paper archives, maps and other supporting information.
-Particularly worthy of mention is our large collection of oblique aerial photographs which have been taken of archaeological remains and surrounding landscape over the last 30 years.
+Alongside the date in the HER we have acesss to substantial quantities of paper archives, maps and other supporting information.
+Particularly worthy of mention is a large collection of oblique aerial photographs which have been taken of archaeological remains and surrounding landscape over the last 30 years.

 The Historic Environment Record is a valuable source of information for anyone interested in the archaeology and history of north-east and mid Wales, be they a local person, a visitor to the area, or a student, and whatever their level of interest.
 The HER has great potential as a source of raw data for research and analysis.
 It also plays a very important role in assisting with the management and presentation of the historic landscape and is used on a day-to-day basis by individuals, organisations and local authorities to assess the archaeological implications of proposed developments in the area.